0xdials/buffer_overflow/README.md

 # buffer_overflow

-Collection of python2/3 scripts to use as a framework (working with raw bytes in python3 is a nightmare)
+Collection of python3 scripts to use as a framework

 ### bad_characters.py
 Framework for checking nearly all raw byte characters, null byte not included.